StabiBerlin/ocrd_butler/README.rst

 -----

 - input and output filegroups are not always from the previous processor
-  - could be more complicated - check the infos we get from ocrd-tools.json
+  - more complicated input/output group scenarios
+  - check the infos we get from ocrd-tools.json
 - dinglehopper:
   - If there are Ground Truth data it could be placed in a configured folder on the server with the data as page xml files inside a folder id named with the work id.
 Then we show a button to start a run against this data.
   Otherwise we can search for all other tasks with the same work_id and present a UI to run against the choosen one.
 - Use processor groups to be able to build forms with these presented.
 - Check if ocrd-olena-binarize fail with another name for a METS file in a workspace then mets.xml.
+- Refactor ocrd_tool information collection to https://ocr-d.de/en/spec/cli#-j---dump-json

 This package was created with Cookiecutter_ and the `elgertam/cookiecutter-pipenv`_ project template, based on `audreyr/cookiecutter-pypackage`_.